Job Title: Content Specialist

 What You’ll Bring

-We’re looking for a learning leader who is energized by building the capacity of others, and who believes deeply in educational equity and culturally responsive practice.
+We’re looking for a learning specialist and thought leader who is dedicated to continuous improvement and energized by building the capacity of others.
+This person believes deeply in educational equity, culturally responsive practice, and the transformative power of the arts..

 Core Competencies & Strengths:

-Instructional Expertise: Deep knowledge of lesson planning, facilitation, and youth engagement rooted in K-8 education/arts education, after-school education and/or positive youth development
+• Instructional Expertise: Deep knowledge of lesson planning, facilitation, and youth engagement rooted in K-8 education/arts education, after-school programming, and/or positive youth development

-Coaching & Adult Learning: Demonstrated success coaching adults, providing actionable feedback, and/or facilitating professional development.
+• Coaching & Adult Learning: Demonstrated success coaching and training adults, providing actionable feedback, and/or facilitating professional development.

 Required Qualifications: